After a ten-year investigation by the FBI, a Grand Jury last week indicted former Hoboken Mayor Anthony Russo on charges of extortion and mail fraud.

 Michael Drewniak, spokesperson for the U.S. Attorney's Office, said given the large number of investigations into government corruption and the high percentage of resulting convictions, the FBI and the U.S. Attorney's office has been acting with due diligence.

-"In the past several years, there have been many overlapping investigations into numerous individuals in different part of the state that have resulted in a great number of successes," he said.
+"In the past several years, there have been many overlapping investigations into numerous individuals in different parts of the state that have resulted in a great number of successes," he said.

 Christie said Thursday that when he came into office several years ago, there were seven full-time employees dealing with corruption.
 Now, he said, there are 14 expediting the information and pursuing indictments.